 Please see the results of the Rosh Pinah Primary School consultation on our admissions arrangements for 2022/23 which have been finalised and agreed by the full governing body.

-The two main changes to our admissions arrangements are to the Certificate of Religious Practice (CRP) form (which is used to demonstrate eligibility for a priority faith place in our school) and our over-subscription criteria.
+The main changes to our admissions arrangements are to the Certificate of Religious Practice (CRP) form, which is used to demonstrate eligibility for a priority faith place in our school.
 The changes being proposed are:

 - To return to accepting verified synagogue attendance as a way to gain CRP points, which was not possible for admissions cycle 2021/22 while synagogues were closed during lockdown.